-• Oruaiti Reserve Track offers stunning coastal views of Wellington Harbour, making it an ideal spot for scenic walks and wildlife observation.
+- Oruaiti Reserve Track showcases stunning coastal scenery of Wellington Harbour, perfect for leisurely walks and soaking in nature’s splendor.

-• The reserve features multiple accessible walking tracks, providing various options for hikers and runners of all skill levels.
+- The reserve offers multiple walking tracks, catering to hikers and runners of varying skill levels with accessible and scenic routes.

-• Managed by local authorities, the reserve emphasizes conservation and community engagement, ensuring a sustainable and enjoyable experience for visitors.
+- Managed by local authorities, the reserve prioritizes conservation efforts and community access, ensuring a sustainable experience for all visitors.

 Location and Access

-The Oruaiti Reserve Track is nestled between Worser Bay and Breaker Bay on the scenic Miramar Peninsula, right at the entrance to Wellington Harbour.
-This hidden gem offers stunning coastal views as you make your way along the paths.
-The track overlooks the harbour entrance, making it an ideal spot for those who appreciate picturesque scenery.
+The Oruaiti Reserve Track sits between Worser Bay and Breaker Bay on the Miramar Peninsula, at the gateway to Wellington Harbour.
+This scenic spot offers unparalleled views of the harbour entrance, making it a must-visit for those seeking natural beauty in Wellington.

 Exploring the Tracks